Login

 Installation

-There are a few components that need to be installed close to the boiler, but the Boiler Optimizer can be installed wherever you want.
-For connection between the "boiler components" and the "boiler optimizer module" you can use a standard network cable.
+There are a few components that need to be installed close to the water heater, but the Hot Water Manager can be installed wherever you want.
+For connection between the "water heaters components" and the "Hot Water Manager module" you can use a standard network cable.
 The length of this cable is not critical.

 image